Turbulence forces Delta flight to land and sends 25 people to hospitals, airline says

 Serious injuries from in-flight turbulence are rare, but scientists say they may be becoming more common as climate change alters the jet stream.

 The disturbance Wednesday is one of several turbulence-impacted flights reported this year.
-It also raises awareness about aviation safety ranging from of January’s midair collision over Washington, D.C., that killed 67 people, to last weekend's smoking jet at Denver International Airport, where passengers slid down an emergency slide.
+It also raises awareness about aviation safety ranging from January’s midair collision over Washington, D.C., that killed 67 people, to the plane that flipped over as it crashed in Toronto in March, to last weekend's smoking jet at Denver International Airport, where passengers slid down an emergency slide.

 Regarding turbulence, five people were taken to a North Carolina hospital for evaluation in June after an American Airlines flight from Miami hit turbulence on its way to Raleigh-Durham International Airport.
 The plane landed safely.